Ampoule: Usage

+Standards

 The production and packaging of ampoules are largely standardized by ISO 9187-1:2010 Injection equipment for medical use — Part 1: Ampoules for injectables.
 This standard dictates three standardized forms: B, cut/straight-form; C, open-funnel; and D, sealed.
 (The "A" form is no longer used in the pharmaceutical industry and is not included in the updated version.)
 ISO 9187-1:2010 addresses what materials should be used in their manufacture, what the dimensions should be, what capacities they should have, how they should perform, and how they should be packaged.
 Characteristics such as breaking force, hydrolytic resistance, and annealing quality are specified for all three forms.